-Current positions:
+Current position:

 - Assistant Professor (Universitair Docent), Utrecht University, Department of Media and Cultural Studies

-Currently working for the Clariah Media Suite to enhance internationalisation and broadcasting history
+Worked with the Clariah Media Suite to enhance internationalisation and broadcasting history

 Research project (2013-2016): Transnational Radio Encounters (TRE) IP 4 International Services Between Expats, Empire and Education